supervisitor20/MyJobs/doc/source/developers/docker/use.rst

 Load Data into MySQL and Solr
 =============================

-``dk background`` At this point possibly only MySql and the reveser proxy will stay running.
+``dk background`` At this point possibly only MySql and the reverse proxy will stay running.

 ``dk maint mysql:5.5`` Start an interactive container based on MySQL